BeeSone/personal-projects/README.md

 # personal-projects
-Personal projects, used to learn new stuff or mess around
+Personal projects, used to learn new stuff or mess around.
+Projects began in October 2023.